seanstr/network-node-search/Readme.md

 #README

 ##Note
 This package is to showcase code only.
-It is not intended to be runnable, and references to any company name have been obfuscated.
+It is not intended to be runnable, and any sensitive information has been removed or changed.
 ##Pre setup
 * Ensure that a ConnectionString.asp file is created.
 Use ConnectionString.asp.tmpl as a template
 * Ensure the Microsoft SDK is installed on the web server.
 This is required in order to run Step 4 below